yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 IANAL.
 But we have had international students interning at Facebook before and are currently working at Facebook.
 Please check with the recruiter.

+### Do I stand a good chance if I'm from a Info Systems background but gotten good grades for programming modules?
+Currently taking some CS modules now too.

+There are many IS folks who are good engineers.
+As long as you can demonstrate that you have mastery of programming and DSA, it shouldn't be an issue.

 ## Interviews

 ### What's the interview process like?